Ellen DeGeneres Slams Trump’s Travel Ban Using ‘Finding Dory’ [Video]

 — Ellen DeGeneres (@TheEllenShow) January 29, 2017

-Ellen DeGeneres who has been anchoring her show since 2003 made known that animals, rallied around Dory and were willing to help find her parents.
+Ellen DeGeneres, who has been anchoring her show since 2003, made known that animals rallied around Dory and were willing to help find her parents.
 She added that they had nothing in common with the Australian fish and owed her nothing, but that when someone is in dire need, it is only normal to always lend a helping hand.

 “Animals that don’t need her.
 Animals that don’t have anything in common with her.
 They help her, even though they’re completely different colors.
 Because that’s what you do when see someone in need—you help them.”